GooFit/GooFit/docs/documentation.md

 From the outside, GooFit code should look like ordinary, object-oriented C++ code: The CUDA parts are hidden away inside the engine, invisible to the user.
-Thus, to construct a simple Gaussian fit, merely declare three `Variable` objects and a `GaussianPdf` object that uses them, and create an appropriate `UnbinnedDataSet` to fit to:
+Thus, to construct a simple Gaussian fit, merely declare three GooFit::Variable objects and a GooFit::GaussianPdf object that uses them, and create an appropriate GooFit::UnbinnedDataSet to fit to:

 Simple Gaussian fit {#listinggaussfit}